lekakenycollins8/lekakenycollins8/README.md

 - 👋 Hi, I’m @lekakenycollins8
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning software engineering in ALX
+- 🌱 I’m a junior software developer (ALX Alumni)
-- 💞️ I’m looking to collaborate on various projects as I continue my course.
+- 💞️ I’m looking to collaborate on various projects as I upskill.
 - 📫 How to reach me twitter @leky_reborn, IG @its_l.e.k.y

 <!---